Nmap 7.92 scan initiated Wed Feb 9 07:45:26 2022 as: nmap -sC -sV -oN nmap/paper 10.129.156.206

 script.
 Also, the original research is done by Kevin Backhouse, and here’s his blog post talking about it.
 Well, it’s time to run the PoC

+script.
 Disclaimer: MULTIPLE TRIES ARE USUALLY REQUIRED for this exploit to work.

 I’M ROOT BABYYY!